jayvanderwall/easyparse/README.md

 if ok:
   print 'You said {} to {}!'.format(result[0], result[1])
 else:
-  print 'Your sentence was unrecognized by the grammar, here's what went wrong:' ep.print_backtrace(result)
+  print "Your sentence was unrecognized by the grammar, here's what went wrong:" ep.print_backtrace(result)
 ```